wididestrianda01/Visualizing-the-History-of-Nobel-Prize-Winners/README.md

 # Visualizing the History of Nobel Prize Winners

-A comprehensive data analysis and visualization project exploring the Nobel Prize dataset from 1901 to present.
+A comprehensive data analysis and visualization project exploring the Nobel Prize dataset from 1901 to 2023.
 This project analyzes patterns, trends, and insights from over a century of Nobel Prize awards across all categories.

 ## Project Overview